Third Grade – Mrs. Haas

 Choir/JuBellate Notes… * Groups & Schedules ** Extracurricular Handbook

 Eligibility checked every 2 weeks (Gr.
-5-8) for students in extracurricular Music Groups (Jazz Band, JiVE, Chapel Singers & JuBellate).
-The Extracurricular Handbook specifies the requirements.
-General Music Class…
+5-8) for students in extracurricular Music Groups General Music Class…